datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.3.5 - 2022/08/23 =
+* Added support for Partnerize France.
+* Added support for Partnerize Denmark.

 = 1.3.4 - 2022/07/15 =
 * Added SKU (`sku`) as a searchable field in the Product Sets search form.